-United Neighbors is a coalition of neighborhood residential groups throughout the Southern California region.
-Our common goal is to protect single-family neighborhoods while supporting affordable and equitable housing for all.
-The rights of all residents of single-family homes and the rights of people needing affordable housing are bound together, and the solution to our affordable housing crisis requires thoughtful, effective, and rapid-acting legislation.
+United Neighbors is a coalition of neighborhood residential groups throughout California.
+Our common goal is to protect multi-family and single-family neighborhoods while supporting affordable and equitable housing for all.
+The rights of all residents and the rights of people needing affordable housing are bound together, and the solution to our affordable housing crisis requires thoughtful, effective, and rapid-acting legislation with community input.

-United Neighbors looks forward to working with legislators who will implement valuable community inputs and ideas.
-We encourage all state legislators to investigate and counteract the false narrative that single-family zoning is the cause of our affordable housing shortage and instead collaboratively solve the real problem – the urgent need for effective funding strategies.
+United Neighbors looks forward to working with elected officials so they can implement good housing policy with community inputs and ideas.
+We encourage everyone to counteract the false narrative that single-family zoning is the cause of our affordable housing shortage and instead collaboratively solve the real problem – the urgent need for effective funding strategies.
 Together we will:

 Protect open spaces and environments.

 Ensure local control so housing is built in appropriate areas with adequate infrastructure.

 Create housing in commercial areas and on publicly owned land.